jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 |9*|Running a curl command against the AWS EC2 Instance Metadata endpoint for the Node from the security-playground Pod|allowed|allowed|allowed|allowed|
 |10|Run the xmrig crypto miner|allowed|allowed|blocked (by Container Drift Enforcement blocking xmrig from being installed)|blocked (by Malware Enforcement)

 *And 9 can be blocked by NetworkPolicy and/or limitations of IDMSv2 to 1 hop.
-We'll do that in Module 4.
+We'll do that in the future NetworkPolicy Module.

-### Cloud Threat Detection (AWS CloudTrail)
+## Module 2 - Runtime Threat Detection and Prevention (Cloud/AWS)

 Sysdig's Runtime Threat Detection is not limited to your Linux Kernel Syscalls and Kubernetes Audit trail - it can also do agentless runtime threat detection against AWS CloudTrail (as well as Azure, GCP, Okta and GitHub - with more coming all the time)!
 When we say agentless, we mean that the Falco watching your CloudTrail is run by Sysdig in our SaaS backend for you.
 You optionally *could* run an agent in your account called the [Cloud Connector](https://docs.sysdig.com/en/docs/installation/sysdig-secure/connect-cloud-accounts/aws/agent-based-with-ciem/) as well - but most customers prefer Sysdig does that for them as-a-service.

 Let's have a quick look at an AWS CloudTrail detection - and why covering both your EKS and AWS environments is important.

-#### AWS IAM Roles for Service Accounts (IRSA)
+### AWS IAM Roles for Service Accounts (IRSA)
 AWS EKS has a mechanism for giving Pod's access to the AWS APIs called [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
 In short, this binds a particular service account in Kubernetes to an IAM Role in AWS - and will automatically mount credentials for using that AWS IAM role into any Pods that use that Kubernetes service account at runtime.

 We've prepared an IRSA mapping already - the **irsa** ServiceAccount in the **security-playground** Namespace is bound to an AWS IAM Role that has the **Action": "s3:*"** policy applied for an S3 bucket for your Attendee in this account.
 If you run the command below you'll see an Annotation on the ServiceAccount with the ARN of that IAM Role:
 **kubectl get serviceaccount irsa -n security-playground -o yaml**

-Go to the AWS IAM console and have a look at that Role and its in-line polices if you'd like - any Pod in Kubernetes that runs with the irsa ServiceAccount will automatically get this Role.

 It has the following in-line policy - one which we commonly see which is a * for the s3 service (really two to cover the bucket itself as well as the contents).
 It is properly scoped down to a single bucket Resource, which is better than nothing, but you'll see why a * for this service is a bad idea.